NathanWycoff/snnLearn/README.md

 Do '?goc' after leading snnLearn for details.

 The "goc" function calls a Cpp "intermediary" function which then calls pure Cpp code.
 The code may be found in src/layer_lif.cpp.
-The Cpp code uses armadillo for matrix multiplication.
+The Cpp code uses Armadillo for matrix multiplication.
 The appropriate headers should be automatically installed during installation of my package.

+Don't hesitate to email me if something here breaks down (I've tested that these instructions work on a Mac).

 # Example